 - Vacuum dusty canvas, cotton, and treated fabric blinds.
 No one likes dusty blinds!
 To get the best clean possible, use a low setting with a brush attachment on your vacuum.
 Vinyl shades can be wiped down with a dampened microfiber cloth if they need a little more attention.

 - Wash all your interior windows.
 Be sure to pick a cloudy day so you can better see any streaks you’ve might have made.
 If your windows are really bad and need a two-step treatment, be sure to start by dusting or vacuuming the valance and frame, then vacuum from top to bottom using the upholstery attachment for drapes and the brush for blinds.
 Clean the window sills and window wells.
 If your window coverings are very dirty, check the labels for cleaning instructions.
-Some cotton, polyester, rayon, and wool drapes can be machine machine-washed on delicate.
 Always send lace, linin, satin, and silk drapes ad shades to a professional cleaner.
 If you don’t think you’re that good at cleaning windows, here are some tips to help get you started!

 - Do the carpets.
 Be sure to vacuum and give your carpeting a good scrub.
 We recommend having them professionally cleaned if needed.
 Warm October afternoons speed up the carpet drying process.
 Carpet cleaning firms do get busy towards the end of October, so we recommend scheduling an appointment ASAP for the best service.
 Some of the best professionals in the Oklahoma City metro include ANEW Carpet Cleaning, Zeroez Carpet Cleaning, and KPA Carpet Cleaning.